Cops: Ex-grad student suspected in Arizona professor killing

 Meixner earned a doctorate in hydrology and water resources from the university in 1999 and joined the faculty in 2005 before becoming the department head in 2019.
 He was considered an expert on desert water issues.

-Various faculty members and former students took to social media to praise Meixner as a kind and brilliant colleague.
+Various faculty members and former students took to social media to praise Meixner.

 Karletta Chief, director of the university's Indigenous Resilience Center, said she met Meixner when she was a graduate student in 2001 and he was new to the faculty.
 While she was not one of his students, her research in hydrology led to frequent collaborations.
 The last time she saw Meixner, who was a big supporter of Native American and indigenous communities researching water issues, was a week ago at a seminar his department co-sponsored.